Skip to content

 Processing under contract

-Processing of goods under contract refers to cases where goods, usually raw material or semi-finished products, are delivered to another Community country for processing or continued processing.
+Processing of goods under contract refers to cases where goods, usually raw material or semi-finished products, are delivered to another EU-memberstate for processing or continued processing.
 An agreement has been reached with a foreign manufacturer on the processing of the raw material.
 In paid employment, the ownership of goods or raw material does not change.
 The value of the additional material used in manufacturing and other manufacturing costs of the goods are charged from the processor.
 After processing, the goods will be sent to the client or another customer if agreed.
 In addition to the raw material, the processor's own material can be used in the process.

 Goods delivered for processing under contract are declared using code 41 if the goods are returned or are assumed to be returned to the Member State where they were originally dispatched.
 Code 42 is used if the goods are not returned or are not assumed to be returned to the Member State of dispatch.
 Goods that are returned after processing are declared using code 51 if they are returned to the Member State of dispatch.
 Code 52 is used if the goods are not returned to the Member State of dispatch.
-The same codes can be used both for arrivals and dispatches.

 A Finnish company FI delivers goods for processing to a Danish company DK, and FI and DK agree that the goods will be returned to Finland after processing.